-Simple motion can appear complicated and difficult to resolve when viewed from an awkward angle.
+Simple motion can seem complicated and difficult to resolve when viewed from an awkward angle.
 Unfortunately, it is not always possible to change one's viewing position in order to find a more amenable direction from which to view it.
 Understanding its motion consequently takes more effort.

 If I observe a planet, it appears to move in a very complicated way.
 It proceeds along a smooth orbit for a long time.
 Then suddenly it decides to back-track for a short while before continuing along its original smooth orbit.
 That is how I perceive its motion when observing from where I am on the surface of the Earth.
 However, if I transform my point of view to that of a hypothetical observer on the sun, the planet's orbit becomes beautifully simple.
 It is an almost circular ellipse.